FriendsOfCake/vagrant-chef/README.markdown

 ## Requirements

-- OS X or Linux.
-Windows should also be supported, but untested!
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Tested on 4.3.x, but 4.2.x should also work.
 - [Vagrant](http://www.vagrantup.com/downloads.html).
 Tested on 1.4.1
 - Patience, and about an hour or so of your time